Javedfaruquee/ckad-prep/README.md

 The CKAD certification is an open book exam(you get access to kubernetes.io & its subdomain).
 And all question would have their answeres somehwere in the site however the KEY is to manage the time and clear as many questions as possible.

-The key is accuracy with speed.
+# The key is accuracy with speed.

 You can not afford to learn the concept during the exam.
 You need actual hands-on otherwise it would be difficult.

 Sample Questions for CKAD

+You must be very fluent in using imperative commands when working on kubernetes.
+Following are few samples which you should be able to do with use of imperative commands only.

-# Use imperative commands only
+# NOTE : Use imperative commands only

 <code> Create Pod with image=busybox which executes command : 'sleep 3600' </code>